Latest Gravity (by Galxe) (G) News Update

 TLDR

-Gravity’s codebase has seen major upgrades focused on scalability and performance.
+Gravity's codebase has seen major performance and developer experience upgrades.

 Deep Dive